jaredevans/wayfinding/README.md

-# Gallaudet University Wayfinding
+# Campus Wayfinding

-This project provides a web-based wayfinding application for the Gallaudet University campus.
+This project provides a web-based wayfinding application for a campus.
 It allows users to find the shortest walking route between two points of interest and includes an administrative interface for managing the underlying campus graph data.

 ## Python Scripts